When you’re invited to a wedding or are getting married yourself, the suit vs. tuxedo challenge emerges.

 There is no cummerbund option for a suit, but a waistcoat is a possibility.
 It’s also known as a vest and is a piece of garment that completes the three-piece suit set.

-What’s the difference between a tuxedo waistcoat and one for a suit?
+What’s the difference between a tuxedo waistcoat and a suit vest?

 A tux waistcoat has a deeper opening, and the buttons are lower.
-Therefore, it is not seen as much as a suit one when the jackets are closed.
+Therefore, it is not seen as much visible when the jackets are closed.

 Black patent leather oxfords are the most often shoe choice for a tuxedo.
-But if your event has looser rules than strictly formal, such as a creative dress or semi-formal dress code, you have some room for versatility.
+But if your event has looser rules, such as black-tie optional or semi-formal dress code, you have some room for versatility.

 Calfskin or suede loafers can work, too.
 Are you feeling a little wild?
 Try a fancy velvet slipper.